www-virtues-ag/virtues-dimens/iOS/INSTALLATION.md

 ## 🔄 Migration from Android

-If you're migrating from the Android version of AppDimens, see the [Migration Guide](MIGRATION.md) for detailed instructions.
+If you're migrating from the Android version of VirtuesDimens, see the [Migration Guide](MIGRATION.md) for detailed instructions.

 ### Quick Migration Reference